abyssDS/sfmlWiki/TutorialGQE-Engine.md

 };
 ```

 Another great feature about Namespaces is that they prevent two identically named classes from interfering with each other.
 For example, in SFML there is a class called Clock.
-But you may decide to create your own Clock class that is completely different from the SFML::Clock class.
+But you may decide to create your own Clock class that is completely different from the `sf::Clock` class.
 If you use a Namespace around your Clock class then you can help the compiler determine which clock class you really want by prefacing the Clock class declaration with a namespace as shown below:
 ```cpp
 class MyClass {
   public: